-All single undergraduate students under the age of twenty-two taking eight or more hours of instruction are required to live in one of the on-campus dormitories.
+All single undergraduate students under the age of twenty-two taking eight or more hours of instruction are required to live in on-campus the of dormitories.
 Requests for exceptions must be approved by the Administrative Council.

 The College maintains separate residence halls for single male and female students, as well as an apartment building for married students.
 The buildings for single men and women are furnished.
-A Resident Supervisor oversees each building, and Resident Assistants help oversee activities in Men's and Women's Residences.
+A Resident Supervisor oversees each building, and Campus Ministry Team Members help oversee activities in Men's and Women's Residences.
 Laundry facilities are available in each building.